 The French railway company SNCF is particularly and infamously susceptible to strikes.
-Here’s a look at the probability of strikes affecting your travel in 2019, how to plan your trip, and what to do if there’s a strike on your travel dates.
+Here’s a look at the probability of strikes affecting your travel, how to plan your trip, and what to do if there’s a strike on your travel dates.

 Key Takeaways for Travellers Concerning French Train Strikes